gstvortiz/plunge/README.md

 # Plunge

 Plunge encompasses some additional features that facilitate exploratory data analysis.
-It takes advantage of the resources of widely known data science libraries, such as Numpy, Pandas, Matplotlib, Seaborn and Sklearn.
+It takes advantage of the resources of widely known data science libraries, such as NumPy, Pandas, Matplotlib, Seaborn, and Scikit-Learn.

 ## Instalation (Google Colaboratory):
 To integrate Plunge into your Google Colaboratory environment, use the following pip command: